auroraGPT-ANL/MCQ-and-SFT-code/README.md

 Note the input shown here is `MCQ-subset.json` which assumes that you performed step 4; otherwise use `MCQ-combined.json` (or whatever filename you used for output in step 3)

-As with *generare_mcqs.py* this code by default displays a progress bar.
-In -v / --verbose mode informational messages are displayed and in -q / --quiet mode no output is displayed.

 ---